-LACRISERT (hydroxypropyl cellulose ophthalmic insert) is a sterile, translucent, rod-shaped, water soluble, preservative-free, slow-release lubricant which is placed into the inferior cul-de-sac of the eye to treat moderate to severe dry eye syndromes.
+LACRISERT (hydroxypropyl cellulose ophthalmic insert) is a sterile, translucent, rod-shaped, water soluble, preservative-free, slow-release, prescription lubricant which is placed into the inferior cul-de-sac of the eye to treat moderate to severe dry eye syndromes.

 LACRISERT acts to stabilize and thicken the precorneal tear film and prolongs the tear film breakup time which is usually accelerated in patients with dry eye states.